"

 • The “http://” is omitted from URLs.

-For more on MLA Works Cited conventions, see MLA Works Cited Page: Basic Format (Russel et al., 2017) and the pages following it.
+For more on MLA Works Cited conventions, see Purdue OWL’s MLA Works Cited Page: Basic Format and the pages following it.

 3.5.4: Citing and Referencing Sources in IEEE Style

 The Institute of Electrical and Electronics Engineers (IEEE) documentation style is favoured by pure STEM (science, technology, engineering, and math) disciplines and is therefore second to APA in its prevalence in the College of Applied Arts and Technology system.
-Like APA and MLA, it features a two-part system of in-text citations used throughout and references tucked away at the end of a document, but streamlines the former even further to just a bracketed number.
+Like APA and MLA, it features a two-part system of in-text citations used to briefly credit sources used throughout a document and full bibliographical references indexed at the end of the document, but streamlines the former even further to just a bracketed number.
 Citations are numbered in order of their appearance, as are the bibliographical entries at the back since they correspond to the bracketed numbers throughout the document.
-The first few sources used would be cited as such:
+The first few sources used would be cited in the following format:

 Direct or indirect quotation from the first source [1].
 Direct or indirect quotation from a second source [2].
 Direct or indirect quotation from the first source again [1].
 Direction or indirect quotation from a third source [3].